loading

 02

-A fixed count like "3 of 8" breaks if AI adds follow-ups - suddenly it's "3 of 9" and trust is gone.
-A progress bar always moves forward, regardless of how many questions are asked.
+A fixed count like “3 of 8” breaks the second the AI adds a follow-up.
+Now it’s “3 of 9” and the finish line just moved, so trust goes with it.
+A bar keeps moving forward no matter how many questions get asked.

 03

-"I smoke" is useless without frequency.
-The AI asks targeted clarifications when medically needed - but the bar keeps progressing.
-The patient never sees the goalposts move.
+“I smoke” is useless without the frequency.
+So the AI asks one targeted clarification when it’s medically needed, and the bar keeps moving the whole time.
+The patient never sees the goalposts shift.

-In medical settings, a vague answer can be useless.
-"I take medication" means nothing without the dosage.
-The AI recognises incomplete answers and asks one targeted follow-up - but only when medically relevant.
-The patient sees the bar move forward, not a counter changing.
+In a medical context a vague answer is often worse than none.
+“I take medication” is useless without the dosage.
+So the AI catches the gap and asks one follow-up, only when it actually matters.
+The patient just sees the bar move, not a counter ticking up.

 Your answer